 Also on this date in 1972, Rick Nelson was awarded a gold record for “Garden Party,” his song about the poor reception he received when he performed new songs at a rock ‘n’ roll revival show at Madison Square Garden.
 “Garden Party” was Nelson’s first major hit in eight years.

 On this day in 1973, Frank Sinatra went back to work (following more than two years of retirement,) with a TV special on NBC titled, “Ol’ Blue Eyes is Back.”
 Despite the fact that the show finished third in the ratings (in a three-network race), at least one critic called the program, “The best popular music special of the year.”

 Also this day in 1973, the song “Photograph” by Ringo Starr topped the charts, his first of two US #1’s as a solo artist.

-On this day in 1975, the CBC Vancouver Broadcasting Centre opened at 700 Hamilton Street, bringing all radio & TV operations under one roof.
+On this day in 1975, the CBC Vancouver Broadcasting Centre opened at 700 Hamilton Street, bringing all radio & TV operations of the public broadcaster under one roof.

 On this day in 1976, The Band, appearing at the Winterland in San Francisco, announced that this was to be the group’s last public performance.